-- Notes No tax is withheld for payment of dividends and interest to non-residents of Cyprus.
-No tax is withheld when the royalty is paid for the use outside Cyprus.
-3. Royalties earned on rights used within Cyprus are subject to WHT of 10% (except royalties relating to cinematographic films, where the WHT rate is 5%).
-Serbia.
-Montenegro and Bosnia apply the Yugoslavia/ Cyprus treaty.
+1. No tax is withheld for payment of dividends and interest to non-residents of Cyprus.
+2. Royalties earned on rights used within Cyprus are subject to WHT of 10% (except royalties relating to cinematographic films, where the WHT rate is 5%).
+3. A WHT rate of 5% is applicable on royalties for cinematographic films including films and video tape for television.
+4. 0% on literary, dramatic, musical, or artistic work (excluding motion picture films and works on film or videotape for use in connection with television).
 5. The WHT rate of 5% is applicable on cinematographic film royalties.
-0% on literary, dramatic, musical, or artistic work (excluding motion picture films and works on film or videotape for use in connection with television).
-10% WHT rate applies for patent, trademark, design or model, plan, secret formula or process, computer software or industrial, commercial, or scientific equipment, or for information concerning industrial, commercial, or scientifc experience.
-8. A WHT rate of 5% is applicable on royalties for cinematographic films including films and video tape for television.
-Nil applies if the payer is a company that is a resident in Cyprus and the beneficial owner of the income is a company (other than partnership) that is a resident in Latvia.
+6. 5% WHT applies for any copyright of literary, dramatic, musical, artistic, or scientific work.
+7. Serbia, Montenegro and Bosnia apply the Yugoslavia/ Cyprus treaty.
+8. A 5% WHT will be levied on payment of royalties in respect of any copyright of scientific work, any patent, trademark, secret formula, process, or information concerning industrial, commercial, or scientific experience and cinematographic films.
+9. The Cyprus-Czechoslovakia treaty applies with the Slovak Republic.
+10 .
+5% WHT rate applies for patents, trademarks, designs or models, plans, secret formulas, or processes, or any industrial, commercial, or scientific equipment, or for information concerning industrial, commercial, or scientific experience.
+11 .
+10% WHT rate applies for patent, trademark, design or model, plan, secret formula or process, computer software or industrial, commercial, or scientifc equipment, or for information concerning industrial, commercial, or scientifc experience.
+12 .Nil applies if the payer is a company that is a resident in Cyprus and the beneficial owner of the income is a company (other than partnership) that is a resident in Latvia.
 5% WHT rate applies for all other cases.
-10. The treaty/amendments to the treaty is/are effective as from 1 January 2019.
-11.5% WHT rate applies for patents, trademarks, designs or models, plans, secret formulas, or processes, or any industrial, commercial, or scientific equipment, or for information concerning industrial, commercial, or scientific experience.
-12. The Cyprus-Czechoslovakia treaty applies with the Slovak Republic.
-13.5% WHT applies for any copyright of literary, dramatic, musical, artistic, or scientific work 14.A 5% WHT will be levied on payment of royalties in respect of any copyright of scientific work, any patent, trademark, secret formula, process, or information concerning industrial, commercial, or scientific experience and cinematographic films.
-15. The treaty is effective as from 1 January 2019 for Cyprus.
-16. The treaty is effective as from 1 January 2020.
-17.A WHT rate of 5% is applicable on royalties for the use of, or the right to use, industrial, commercial or scientific equipment and on royalties for cinematographic films including films and video tape for television.
+13 .
+The treaty is effective as from 1 January 2020.
+14 .
+A WHT rate of 5% is applicable on royalties for the use of, or the right to use, industrial, commercial or scientific equipment and on royalties for cinematographic films including films and video tape for television.
 A WHT rate of 8% applies in all other cases.
-18. New protocol to the DTT with Ukraine is effective as from 1 January 2020. - 19.WHT impositions are expected for outbound dividend, interest and royalty payments to countries in Annex I of the EU list of non-cooperative jurisdictions on tax matters (commonly referred to as the EU 'blacklist'). - 20.A new treaty is effective as from 1 January 2021. - The treaty is effective as from 1 January 2021.
+15 .
+The treaty is effective as from 1 January 2023.
+16 A WHT rate of 7% is applicable on royalties and fees for technical services.
+A WHT rate of 5% is applicable on royalties for cinematographic films including films and video tape for television. ⊕. ⊗.⊙ $- \bigcirc \bigcirc$